-Your circuit should display the last four digits of your BCIT ID when keypad 1 is pressed, the first four digits when the 2 is pressed and a blank display when no key is pushed.
-For example, if your BCIT ID is A00123456 the display should show and $\exists 455$ when 1 is pressed, $\Box \Box \exists 2$ when 2 is pressed, and be blank otherwise.
+Your circuit should display the first four digits of your BCIT ID when keypad 1 is pressed, the second four digits when 4 is pressed and nothing (a blank display) when any other (or no) key is pressed.
+For example, if your BCIT ID is A00123456 the display should show 00 12 when 1 is pressed, 3456 when 4 is pressed, and be blank otherwise.